-Sometimes, the planets seem to move backwards!
+Sometimes, as seen in Earth’s sky, the planets seem to move backwards!

 Suddenly, the retrograde motion made a lot more sense!

 If you could see the sky from another planet besides Earth, retrograde illusions would lead to your seeing some very strange phenomena.
 On Mercury, for example, the sun sometimes moves in retrograde.
 As Mercury speeds through its closest approach to the sun, its orbital speed overtakes its rotational speed.
 An astronaut on the surface would see the sun partially rise, then dip back below the horizon, then rise again before resuming its east-to-west trek across the sky.
 Once a year, Mercury gets two sunrises on the same day!

 There are real retrograde motions in the solar system.
 Venus, for example, rotates or spins on its axis in the opposite direction from every other planet.
 If the clouds ever parted, the Venusians would see the sun rise in the west and set in the east.

 Some moons also have retrograde orbits around their planets.
 Most of the large moons orbit in the same direction that their planet spins.
 But not Triton, the largest moon of Neptune.
 It orbits opposite the direction of Neptune’s spin.
 And among the smaller asteroid-like moons that swarm about the giant planets, many have retrograde orbits.

 A retrograde orbit for an orbiting moon most likely means that moon was captured after the planet formed.
 Triton might have come out of the Kuiper Belt, the region of icy debris beyond Neptune where Pluto lives.
 Perhaps a collision in the belt sent Triton careening inward toward the sun.
 A close encounter with Neptune could have slowed it down and forced it to settle into a backwards orbit around the distant planet.